poac-dev/poac/README.md

 Assertion failed: (add(1, 2) == 4), function main, file Lib.cc, line 13.
 make: *** [test] Abort trap: 6
 ```

+Unit tests with the `POAC_TEST` macro are useful when testing private functions.
+Integration testing with the `tests` directory has not yet been implemented.

 ### Run linter